Are Hob Sizes Standard? A Simple Guide to Fitting the Right Hob

 Always consult the installation manual for precise measurements.
 Relying on the external width alone isn’t enough.
 Replacing a hob without checking cut-out size could lead to expensive mistakes or modifications.

-- Built-in hobs: The most common type; designed to be mounted into a cut-out in your worktop.
-Size refers to the surface dimensions.
+- Built-in hobs: The most common type, designed to be mounted into a cut-out in your worktop.
+Size usually refers to the visible surface dimensions.

-- Freestanding cookers: Include the hob on top of an oven; sizing relates to the whole appliance, not just the hob.
+- Freestanding cookers: These include a hob on top of an oven, and sizing relates to the entire appliance rather than the hob alone.

 Matching Your Hob to Your Kitchen